browserengineering/book/book/graphics.md

 OpenMojis" button at the top right)---then your browser can look up whatever emoji is used in the page.

-*about:blank:* Currently, a malformed URL causes the browser to crash.
+2-6 *about:blank*.
+Currently, a malformed URL causes the browser to crash.
 It would be much better to have error recovery for that, and instead show a blank page, so that the user can fix the error.
 To do this, add support for the special `about:blank` URL, which should just render